 In the 1980s, agricultural cooperatives in the Western hemisphere entered a new era of an unusually difficult and hostile business environment, an era continuing to the present day.
 The major challenges faced by cooperatives since then include fierce competition with powerful food and agricultural input conglomerates as well as financing shortages caused by deteriorating capital markets.
 These challenges laid bare a number of internal constraints that have become known as the property rights problems (also known as incentive problems) of agricultural cooperatives (Cook 1995).
 Due to these problems, agricultural cooperative members felt discouraged to invest significant risk capital (Cook and Iliopoulos 2000) and were unable to make efficient collective decisions (Iliopoulos and Hendrikse 2009).
-These problems resulted in numerous cooperative conversions into investor-oriented firms and liquidations, as well as experimentation with new cooperative models (Cross et al. 2009; Chaddad and Cook 2004).
+These problems resulted in numerous cooperative models (Cross et al. 2009; Chaddad and Cook 2004).

 Chaddad and Cook (2004) organized these models into a continuum delimited by the traditional cooperative on one side and the investor-oriented firm on the other.
 The authors argue that cooperative models can be distinguished by how ownership rights are defined and assigned to the major stakeholders of the firm.
-Between the polar forms of the traditional agricultural cooperative and the investor-oriented firm, they identify five nontraditional cooperative models: proportional investment cooperatives, member-investor cooperatives, new generation cooperatives, cooperatives with capital-seeking entities, and investor-share cooperatives (ibid, p.
+Between the polar forms of the traditional agricultural cooperative and the investor-oriented firm, they identify five nontraditional cooperatives models: proportional investment cooperatives, member-investor cooperatives, new generation cooperatives, cooperatives with capital-seeking entities, and investor-share cooperatives (ibid, p.
 350).